 Many patients wake up just after a few hours of their brain tumor surgery.
-But many a time, the surgeon can decide to make him/her asleep for a few days post surgery, to assist the patient recover soon.
+But many a time, the surgeon can decide to make him/her asleep for a few days post-surgery, to assist the patient in recover soon.
 They inject sedatives to keep the patient asleep.

 - Sticky pads on the chest known as ECG leads to monitor the heart